 Our Lead Partners

-Art+Action is a small but mighty team comprised of Amy Kisch, Founder + Artistic Director of Social Impact; Amy Schoening, Director of Campaign Messaging + Creative; Brittany Ficken, Executive Producer + Project Director; Robert Saywitz, Design Director; Lindsay George, Project Associate + Website Project Manager; and Louella Acquino, National Expansion Associate.
+Art+Action is a small but mighty team comprised of Amy Kisch, Founder + Artistic Director of Social Impact; Amy Schoening, Director of Campaign Messaging + Creative; Brittany Ficken, Executive Producer + Project Director; Robert Saywitz, Design Director; Lindsay George, Project Associate + Website Project Manager; and Louella Acquino, National Expansion Associate Director.
 We’d be nowhere without the support of our Coalition Partners, Creative Collaborators, donors, and community.

 Let’s build the movement.
 Reach out to learn more about being a part of the Art+Action Coalition as a Partner, Member, or Volunteer.